 Soulful music already has its own height.
 While you are listening, you identify with it, so like a magnet it pulls you up.
 Already the height is there.

-In today’s world, it seems increasingly difficult for artists and musicians to survive.
+/Question: In today's world, it seems increasingly difficult for artists and musicians to survive.
 Is there any advice you have for the multitude of struggling artists?
-And what is it that determines the difference between whether they are truly successful or not?
+And what is it that determines the difference between whether they are truly successful or not?/